The memories from last Christmas season

 We had previously heard them on the radio with Chantey V, a Canadian

-ourselves, and they had a few question for us which they spread out
+ourselves, and they had a few questions for us, which they spread out

 then we saw them veer off to the right and guessed they were putting

-were all very cordial and friendly and we enjoyed the company.
+were all very cordial and friendly, and we enjoyed their company.
 We do

 not mind boardings (this is our second) and appreciate all the Coast